ArminJo/Arduino-BlueDisplay/examples/SimpleTouchScreenDSO/README.md

 | Simple DSO with no attenuator on breadboard | DSO Chart screen |
 | :-: | :-: |
 | ![DSO with passive attenuator on breadboard](https://github.com/ArminJo/Arduino-Simple-DSO/blob/master/pictures/ArduinoDSO_simple.jpg) | ![DSO chart screen](https://github.com/ArminJo/Arduino-Simple-DSO/blob/master/pictures/Chart.jpg) |

+The application is also available as an [example](https://github.com/ArminJo/Arduino-BlueDisplay/tree/master/examples/SimpleTouchScreenDSO) of the
+[Arduino BlueDisplay library](https://github.com/ArminJo/Arduino-BlueDisplay) - use *File -> Examples -> Examples from Custom Libraries*.
+You can load the library with *Tools -> Manage Libraries...* or *Ctrl+Shift+I*.
+Use "BlueDisplay" as filter string.

 ## Features
 - 150 kSamples per second with good quality.